-Recorded at the Lensic Theater in Santa Fe, New Mexico on February 27, 2019.
+Recorded at the Lensic Theater in Santa Fe, New Mexico on March 27, 2019.

 This was a Readings and Conversations event.

-You may learn more about this event on the Lannan website; you may also listen to the audio recording / watch the videos of this event there.
+You may learn more about this event on the Lannan website; you may also listen to the audio recording of this event there.
 Photos from this event are available on Flickr.